zigapovhe/age_range_signals/README.md

 2. The Play Age Signals API requires Google Play Services to be installed and up to date.

 **Important:** The Play Age Signals API is currently in beta.
-Before January 1, 2026, the real API returns a "Not yet implemented" error.
-Use `useMockData: true` to test with `FakeAgeSignalsManager`.
-After January 1, 2026, the real API will return actual age verification data in supported US states.
+Due to a [federal court injunction](https://ccianet.org/news/2025/12/judge-blocks-texass-app-store-accountability-act-as-unconstitutional-speech-restriction) blocking Texas SB 2420, the API will not return live data for Texas users as originally planned.
+Utah (May 2026) and Louisiana (July 2026) timelines remain unaffected.
+Use `useMockData: true` for testing until APIs go live in applicable states.

 ### iOS